johnmath/johnmath.github.io_old/_posts/2020-05-20-interpolation-estimator.markdown

     return result
 ```

-The two singular kernels we will be focusing on are
+The two singular kernels we will be focusing on are:

 <img src="{{site.baseurl}}/media/sing_kernel_1.png" alt="" style='height: 50%; width: 50%; object-fit: contain'>